Vitaly Fridzon: Lokomotiv Kuban

 On July 25, 2018, Fridzon signed a two-year contract with the Russian club Lokomotiv Kuban.

 Zenit Saint Petersburg

 On July 18, 2020, Fridzon moved to Zenit Saint Petersburg on a one-year contract, marking his return to the EuroLeague.
 On June 3, 2021, Zenit announced that Fridzon's contract would not be renewed, making him a free agent once more.

 On March 5, 2022, he has signed and joined back the team.

-Russian national team
+National team career

 Fridzon is also a member of the senior Russian national basketball team.
 He won a bronze medal at the EuroBasket 2011, and a bronze medal at the 2012 Summer Olympics.